-Also, if cancer has not yet spread to the brain and the tumour responds well to chemotherapy, your doctor may recommend radiation to the brain to prevent the spread of cancer to the brain.
-If cancer has already spread to the brain, external beam radiation therapy is used to radiate the brain.
+If cancer has not yet spread to the brain and the tumour responds well to chemotherapy, your doctor may recommend preventative radiation to prevent the spread of cancer to it.
+If cancer has already spread to the brain, radiation therapy may be used to treat it.